RealCyGuy/songs-scripts/download/README.md

 `windows.bat` only downloads audio, thumbnails and metadata.

-you need to put your own folder path in the script.
+you need to put your own folder path and path to `config.txt` in the script.

 ## android